samsquire/ideas4/README.md

 # 785. Virtual locks and lock state machines weaving

+I want to provide mutual exclusion through scheduling by myself.
+This is like a virtual lock.
+The good thing about virtua locks is that they compose.

 Remember that you requested a lock but do other things while you wait.

 Weave state machine waits into top loop branches arms wait conditions.